Fair Algorithms for Learning in Allocation Problems: Introduction

-One trivial solution to the learning problem is to sequentially deploy \emph{all} of one's resources to each group in turn, for a sufficient amount of time to accurately learn the candidate distributions.
+One trivial solution to the learning problem is to sequentially deploy \emph{all} of one's resources to each group in turn for a sufficient amount of time to accurately learn the candidate distributions.
 This would reduce the learning problem to an offline constrained optimization problem, which we show can be efficiently solved by a greedy algorithm.
-But this algorithm is unreasonable: it has a large exploration phase in which it is using nonsensical deployments, vastly overpolicing some districts and underpolicing others.
-A much more realistic, natural approach is a``greedy''-style algorithm, which at each round simply uses its current best-guess estimate for the distribution in each group and deploys an optimal fairness-constrained allocation corresponding to these estimates.
+But this algorithm is unreasonable: it has a large exploration phase in which it uses nonsensical deployments, vastly overallocating to some groups and underallocating to others.
+A much more realistic, natural approach is a greedy-style learning algorithm, which at each round simply uses its current best-guess estimate for the distribution in each group and deploys an optimal fairness-constrained allocation according to these estimates.
 Unfortunately, as we show, if one makes no assumptions on the underlying distributions, any algorithm that has a guarantee of converging to a fair allocation must behave like the trivial algorithm, deploying vast numbers of resources to each group in turn.

 This impossibility result motivates us to consider the learning problem in which the unknown distributions are from a known parametric family.
-For any single-parameter Lipschitz-continuous family of distributions (including Poisson), we analyze the natural greedy algorithm --- which at each round uses an optimal fair deployment for the maximum likelihood distributions given its (censored) observations so far --- and show that it converges to an optimal fair allocation.
+The natural greedy algorithm uses an optimal fair deployment at each round given the maximum likelihood estimates of candidate distributions given its (censored) observations so far; for concreteness, we analyze this algorithm in case of the Poisson distribution, and show that it converges to an optimal fair allocation, but our analysis generalizes for any single-parameter Lipschitz-continuous family of distributions.